 - High contrast

-- Call to action toward top of page
+- Call to action toward the top of the page

 Why We Love it: